Ginseng has been used in Asia and North America for centuries. Many use it to improve thinking, concentration, memory and physical endurance.

 Want to add ginseng to your daily diet?
 Try making your own ginseng tea.

 In China, people have been drinking ginseng tea for 5,000 years.
-In Chinese herbal medicine, practitioners recommend that adults over 40 drink one cup of ginseng tea every day.
+In Chinese herbal medicine, practitioners recommend that adults over 40 drink one cup every day.

 - You can use the fresh root, but this may be hard to find, so using the powered or dried root works too.